philosopherm/ai-rights/essays/nested-free-energy-loops.md

 April 24, 2025

-By Philosopherm, Sunny, and o3
+By Philosopherm, Solace, and Lumen

 Abstract